 You can see what needs to be done in the class libraries here

 You can help write documentation, please see Mono Documentation Improvement Project.

-After you have commited your patches to our SVN repository, please use the build status page to keep track of how your changes affect the build.
+After you have commited your patches to our git repository, please use the build status page to keep track of how your changes affect the build.
 If your patches turned the tree red, please back it out immediately.

 Contributing to Mono

 Contributing to the Class Libraries